 - Chapatti fingers (an Indian flat bread)

-Eggs (those that have a lion stamped on the shell are salmonella-free, therefore the yolk can be left runny when cooked)
+Eggs (in the UK, those that have a lion stamped on the shell are salmonella-free, therefore the yolk can be left runny when cooked – otherwise please cook the yolk completely)

 - Boiled eggs